 ¶ 83 Leave a comment on paragraph 83 0 If a colony existed where peace with Indians might continue, it would be Pennsylvania.
 At the colony’s founding William Penn created a Quaker religious imperative for the peaceful treatment of Indians.
 While Penn never doubted that the English would appropriate Native lands, he demanded his colonists obtain Indian territories through purchase rather than violence.
 Though Pennsylvanians maintained relatively peaceful relations with Native Americans, increased immigration and booming land speculation increased the demand for land.
 Coercive and fraudulent methods of negotiation became increasingly prominent.
 The Walking Purchase of 1737 was emblematic of both colonists’ desire for cheap land and the changing relationship between Pennsylvanians and their Native neighbors.

 ¶ 84 Leave a comment on paragraph 84 0 Through treaty negotiation in 1737, native Delaware leaders agreed to sell Pennsylvania all of the land that a man could walk in a day and a half, a common measurement utilized by Delawares in evaluating distances.
 John and Thomas Penn, joined by the land speculator and longtime friend of the Penns James Logan, hired a team of skilled runners to complete the “walk” on a prepared trail.
 The runners traveled from Wrightstown to present-day Jim Thorpe and proprietary officials then drew the new boundary line perpendicular to the runners’ route, extending northeast to the Delaware River.
 The colonial government thus measured out a tract much larger than Delawares had originally intended to sell, roughly 1,200 square miles.
 As a result, Delaware-proprietary relations suffered.
 Many Delawares left the lands in question and migrated westward to join Shawnees and other Delawares already living in the Ohio Valley.
 There, they established diplomatic and trade relationships with the French.
 Memories of the suspect purchase endured into the 1750s and became a chief point of contention between the Pennsylvanian government and Delawares during the upcoming Seven Years War. ((Steven Craig Harper, Promised Land: Penn’s Holy Experiment, The Walking Purchase, and the Dispossession of Delawares, 1600-1763 (Bethlehem: Lehigh University Press, 2006).))

-¶ 86 Leave a comment on paragraph 86 3 The seventeenth century saw the creation and maturation of Britain’s North American colonies.
+¶ 86 Leave a comment on paragraph 86 0 The seventeenth century saw the creation and maturation of Britain’s North American colonies.
 Colonists endured a century of struggle against unforgiving climates, hostile natives, and imperial intrigue.
 They did so largely through ruthless expressions of power.
-Colonists conquered Indians, attacked European rivals, and joined a highly lucrative transatlantic economy rooted in slavery.
+Colonists conquered Native Americans, attacked European rivals, and joined a highly lucrative transatlantic economy rooted in slavery.
 After surviving a century of desperation and war, British North American colonists fashioned increasingly complex societies with unique religious cultures, economic ties, and political traditions.
 These societies would come to shape not only North America, but soon the entirety of the Atlantic World.

 VII.
 Reference Material